sourcefuse/typescript-lambda-boilerplate/examples/terraform/README.md

-# Terraform: Lambda Boilerplate
+# Terraform: Lambda Boilerplate example

 See the [README](../../../../README.md) in the repo's root for more information.

-This is a build automation directory.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements